yoshtec/snapbtrex/README.md

 Minimum content is this for receiving snapshots on a remote system:
 ```
 snapbtr ALL=(root:nobody) NOPASSWD:NOEXEC: /bin/btrfs receive*
 ```

-If you want to link the latest transferred item remotely to path then you'll need another line (adopt path to your specific path):
+If you want to link the latest transferred snapshot remotely with `--remote-link` then you'll need another line (adopt path to your specific path):

 ```
 snapbtr ALL=(root:nobody) NOPASSWD:NOEXEC: /bin/ln -sfn /path/to/backups/* /path/to/current/current-link
 ```

-If you need remote pruning then add this (you can also add the path for more secure setup):
+If you want remote pruning of snapshots via `--remote-keep` option, then add this (you can also include the path for a more secure setup):
 ```
 snapbtr ALL=(root:nobody) NOPASSWD:NOEXEC: /bin/btrfs subvolume delete*
 ```

-Hint: on some Linux flavors you might find the btrfs tools in `/bin/btrfs` opposed to `/sbin/btrfs`, the sudoers files have to reflect that.
+Hint: on some Linux flavors you might find the btrfs tools in `/sbin/btrfs` opposed to `/bin/btrfs`, the sudoers files have to reflect that.

 4\.
 Create a sudoers include file on the sending machine